 One common reason for a compile failure is that languages can have different grammars for an expression.
-You might need to provide value for a language to overwrite the default: (Context menu on an DMN Literal Expression | Edit Expression ...)
+You might need to provide a value for a language to overwrite the default (right-click on a DMN Literal Expression | Edit Expression).